 If you have existing tiles that are still worth saving, DIY kits for cleaning surface dirt and old grout are available to make them look like new.
 But if you really need to replace them, you can find great deals online or visit nearby dealers to actually see what the latest trends are or what’s selling for a discount.

-Remember, remodelling or renovating your bathroom does not need to cost a fortune.
+Remember that remodeling or renovating your bathroom does not need to cost a fortune.
 All it takes is some creativity, research, resourcefulness, and some time to devote to the renovation project.
-Make sure to keep all costs within your budget for a smooth renovation project and a beautiful outcome.
+Make sure to keep all bathroom renovation costs within your budget for a smooth renovation project and a beautiful outcome.

 Enjoy renovating your small bathroom!